paolajuarezgomez/COA_GitHub_TRF/README.md

-# COA Deploy TRF with GitHub UseCase.
+# COA Deploy TF with GitHub UseCase.
 # -- How to build a pipeline with GitHub Action  --

 This example creates an Autonomous Database (JSON) exposed to the public Internet.